 Angie Rivera-Malpiede (Executive Director, NETC) thanked the Board for the opportunity to present NETC key activities.
 Board members watched a video provided by NETC of their work in the community relating to the Central 70 project.

-Ms. Rivera-Malpiede provided further information on NETC activities to the Board, which included the following highlights:

-- Almost 100 community meetings had been held - NETC sent out over sixteen thousand mailers to residents with information about free shuttles - Grocery and Library Shuttle: a shuttle picks up residents near their home and brings them to a choice of three local grocery stores chosen by the community, as well as to a local library - Provided a community field trip which allowed 120 parents and students free transportation and admission to the Denver Museum of Nature and Science - Two local community workers have been hired to drive the shuttles and help with outreach - A walking program was established for community and school walks - Bike lending libraries have been set up at the Prodigy Coffeehouse and another focus point - Monthly public transportation passes are distributed to those that qualify.
+Ms. Rivera-Malpiede provided further information on NETC activities to the Board, which included the following highlights: Almost 100 community meetings had been held NETC sent out over sixteen thousand mailers to residents with information about free shuttles Grocery and Library Shuttle: a shuttle picks up residents near their home and brings them to a choice of three local grocery stores chosen by the community, as well as to a local library Provided a community field trip which allowed 120 parents and students free transportation and admission to the Denver Museum of Nature and Science Two local community workers have been hired to drive the shuttles and help with outreach A walking program was established for community and school walks Bike lending libraries have been set up at the Prodigy Coffeehouse and another focus point Monthly public transportation passes are distributed to those that qualify.
 This program saved the local community over forty-three thousand dollars and reduced vehicle miles traveled by fifty-six thousand miles.
+Adjourn There being no further business, the Board adjourned at 11:58 am.